 Mean score of companies in the Transport Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, American Express Global Business Travel (Amex GBT) reported significant carbon emissions, with Scope 2 emissions totalling approximately 2,117,000 kg CO2e (market-based) and 2,342,000 kg CO2e (location-based).
 Additionally, their Scope 3 emissions from business travel reached about 20,259,000 kg CO2e.
-This data reflects a notable increase in emissions compared to 2022, where Scope 2 emissions were approximately 2,782,000 kg CO2e (market-based) and 3,032,000 kg CO2e (location-based), while Scope 3 emissions were about 17,085,000 kg CO2e.
-Amex GBT has committed to achieving net-zero carbon emissions by 2050, with interim science-based targets set as part of their climate strategy.
-They aim to halve emissions by 2030, using 2019 as the baseline year.
-This commitment encompasses all scopes of emissions, including Scope 1, 2, and 3, and aligns with the goals of the Paris Agreement.
-The company has made strides in reducing its carbon footprint, with a focus on Scope 2 emissions, which are directly related to energy consumption in their operations.
-Their emissions data is sourced from the Global Business Travel Group, Inc., ensuring a comprehensive understanding of their environmental impact.
-Overall, Amex GBT's climate commitments and emissions data highlight their proactive approach to sustainability within the travel industry, aiming for significant reductions in the coming years.
+This data reflects a notable increase in Scope 3 emissions compared to 2022, where business travel emissions were approximately 17,085,000 kg CO2e.
+Amex GBT has committed to achieving net-zero carbon emissions by 2050, a pledge made in 2020.
+As part of their strategy, they have set interim science-based targets to guide their progress towards this long-term goal.
+The company aims to halve its emissions by 2030, using 2019 as the baseline year, aligning with the goals of the Paris Agreement.
+The emissions data is sourced from the Global Business Travel Group, Inc., and reflects the company's ongoing commitment to sustainability within the travel industry.
+Amex GBT's initiatives underscore their dedication to reducing their carbon footprint and addressing climate change through actionable targets and transparent reporting.

 Access structured emissions data, company-specific emission factors, and source documents